 - Sprinkle cheese lightly over top of the tortilla, then chopped jalapeno peppers.
 I use a teaspoon of peppers per tortilla but the amount is up to you.

 - Flip tortilla over so that cheese is now in contact with the skillet.
-Allow to "fry" until cheese is browned and crispy.
-It should be easy to scoop out when done in a nonstick pan.
+Allow the tortilla to fry until cheese is browned and crispy.
+It should be easy to scoop out when cooked in a nonstick pan.

 - Use a pizza cutter or kitchen scissors to cut into wedges.